rapolus/GCDataProject/README.md

 ##Creating an independent tidy data set##

 Using the data set created above, a second, independent tidy data set with the average of each variable for each activity and each subject was created.
 This was done using the *dplyr verbs* in R. Since there were 30 unique subject and 6 unique activities, this data set has 180 rows and 68 columns.
-The data is stored in a filed called *tidy_data.txt*
+The data is stored in a file called *tidy_data.txt*

 #Running the script and viewing the tidy data#

-In order to run the script, make sure that your working directory is set to the
+Follow the steps below to run the script and view the final tidy data set required by the course project:

- 1. Set the working directory in R Studio to the 'UCI HAR Dataset' folder
+ 1. Set the working directory in R Studio to the 'UCI HAR Dataset' folder.
+This directory should contain the *test* and *train* folders along with the four text files described in the "Description of the raw data" section.
- 2. Download the run_analysis.R script to this folder
+ 2. Download the run_analysis.R script to this folder.
- 3. Make sure that the *dplyr* package is installed
+ 3. Make sure that the *dplyr* package is installed in R.
- 4. Run the script
+ 4. Run the script.
- 5. A *tidy_data.txt* file containing the final tidy data set will be created in the folder
+ 5. A *tidy_data.txt* file containing the final tidy data set will be created in the folder.
  6. The best way to view this file is by opening it in R studio.
 Use the following piece of code to view it.

 > *data <- read.table("./tidy_data.txt", header = TRUE);*